mikepthomas/projects/_posts/minatures.md

 ### Euro-Mini Card Box

-A printable slide top box to hold the all the Mini European size cards from the [Two Player Starter Set] and expansions.
+A printable slide top box to hold the all the Mini European size cards from the [Two Player Starter Set][Wave 1 Rules] and expansions.

 | Item                                | Quantity | Material                 | Time | Size | Weight | Cost | Printed | Notes |
 | ----------------------------------- | -------- | ------------------------ | ---- | ---- | ------ | ---- | :-----: | ----- |